shaw-kunal/notes/js-notes.md

 MutationObserver-

 Now event loop checks the microtask queue before moving on to  tasks queue.
-If there are microtasks, they will be execuated right after the currect task finishes but before moving on next one.
+If there are microtasks, they will be execuated right after the current task finishes but before moving on next one.

 execution order:
 1. Code in the callstack runs first.